gem5/gem5-resources/src/gapbs/README.md

 license: BSD-3-Clause
 ---

-This document provides instructions to create a GAP Benchmark Suite (GAPBS) disk image, which, along with provided configuration scripts, may be used to run GAPBS within gem5 simulations.
+This document provides instructions to create a GAP Benchmark Suite (GAPBS) disk image, which, along with an example script, may be used to run GAPBS within gem5 simulations.
+The example script uses a pre-built disk-image.

-A pre-build disk image, for X86, can be found, gzipped, here: <http://dist.gem5.org/dist/v21-1/images/x86/ubuntu-18-04/gapbs.img.gz>.
+A pre-built disk image, for X86, can be found, gzipped, here: <http://dist.gem5.org/dist/v21-1/images/x86/ubuntu-18-04/gapbs.img.gz>.

 ## Building the Disk Image